Advanced Concepts Team

 Advanced Concepts Team (ACT) is a research lab within the European Space Agency tasked to "... monitor and perform research on advanced space concepts and technologies, preparing ESA for any disruptive change to come.".
 Located at the European Space Research and Technology Centre, in the Netherlands, the team was instituted in 2002 with the objective of fostering advanced research on space systems, innovative concepts and working methods.
 It serves the function of a think tank providing decision makers the support of a highly multidisciplinary research group.
 Science and engineering research fellows (PhDs working at the European Space Agency for 2 years), Young Graduate Trainee and interns form the bulk of the Team.
 They carry out research work on advanced topics and emerging technologies and perform highly skilled analysis on a wide range of topics.

 Introduction

 The Advanced Concepts Team (ACT) is a multidisciplinary research group at the European Space Agency.
 Its task is to facilitate disruptive changes in space technology by performing solid research on "exotic" topics typically not considered by "mainstream" space science.

+History

+The Advanced Concepts Team was instituted in 2002 within ESA’s General Studies Programme, with the objective of fostering advanced research on space systems, innovative concepts and working methods.
+Early ACT activities included studies on asteroid impact risk and deflection missions, solar power satellites, formation‑flying dynamics and biomimetics applied to space systems.

+Over time, the team expanded its portfolio to encompass neuromorphic and bio‑inspired sensing, brain–machine interfaces in microgravity, novel propulsion concepts, trajectory optimisation, differential intelligence and machine‑learning‑based guidance and control, quantum computing reflecting the broad evolution of space technology and computational methods.